Ingensi/docker-play-framework/README.md

 ```
 docker run -d \
-  -v /path/to/your/play/app:/app:rw ingensi/play-framework
+  -v /path/to/your/play/app:/app:rw \
-  -p 80:9000
+  -p 80:9000 \
+  ingensi/play-framework
 ```

 ## Image inheritance

-This docker image inherits from the ingeni/oracle-jdk image.
-It includes an oracle jdk install in its latest version.
+This docker image inherits from the ingeni/oracle-jdk:centos6-latest image.
+It includes an oracle jdk install in its latest version, based on a centos6.